 Shortly thereafter, one of the largest additions to the ThinkTank Learning curriculum was made: the college consulting program.
 PCAP, short for Premium College Admission Package, was developed in order to meet the demand for assistance with college admissions.
 The first year started off with a rather small cohort of students, but, in true ThinkTank Learning fashion, it grew at a rapid pace.
 Parents and students alike, recognizing both the cutthroat competition in college admissions as well as the success rate of PCAP, soon began to turn to the program in droves in order to learn how to best tackle the college application.

 In order to provide educational information to the widest audience, ThinkTank Learning developed ThinkTank Education Media.
 The media outlets broach matters of education, health, finance, and law, and the magazine has a readership of approximately 15,000.
 Distributed in supermarkets, convenience stores, and various outlets throughout the San Francisco Bay Area.
 The journal is free of charge.

-ThinkTank Learning has consistently increased its presence in the Bay Area, having opened learning centers in Fremont, San Mateo, Millbrae, San Francisco, Pleasanton, and Palo Alto.
-There are also offices in China – Beijing and Shenzhen.
+ThinkTank Learning has consistently increased its presence in the Bay Area, having opened learning centers in Fremont, San Ramon, Millbrae, San Francisco, Pleasanton, and Palo Alto.
+There are also offices in China – Beijing, Shanghai, and Shenzhen.
 ThinkTank Learning will bring itself further onto the world’s stage, as several national and international projects will come to fruition.